el-hult/adventofcode2020/readme.md

 for i in range(imax): # iterate over the original keys do_stuff(d[i])
 ```
-In this case, since `range()` never reaches the end index you skip the last entry in
+In this case, since `range()` never reaches the end index you skip the last entry in the array.
+But otherwise part A was nice and easy.

 Part B proved no logical problem.
 A misread about whether to look at the next *seat* or the next *occupied seat* in each direction.
 But it was fine after fixing that logical mistake.
 My solution is very slow though...
 I guess that is because of the generator overhead everywhere.
 But that is fine still.
 A few seconds...

+**Remark** Okay I did go back and run a profiler.
+It is indeed the generator overhead that is the bad thing here. 😞 So I would need some simpler logic (more imperative?!) to make this go faster.
+I had to remove my whole `ray` logic, that I thought was clever.
+By using the same logic - but not with a lot of generator expressions - cut the runtime in half or so.
+To go further, I probably need to do more clever things such as precomputing what the "neighboring seats" are for each seat according to the 'real' topology of the map, or according to the 'line-of-sight-tolopoly'.
+This way there will be a few hash map lookups to count the neighbors, instead of... a lot.

 # Day 10